-Other factors in opposing a proposed modification for a splash pad include the following: would be used only a few month a year; it is not necessary (there will be a splash pad elsewhere in the city); children already splash with their hands in the current fountain; and it would eliminate the heavily used year-around seating on the surround wall.
+Other factors in opposing a proposed modification for a splash pad include the following: would be used only a few months a year; it is not necessary (there will be a splash pad elsewhere in the city); children already splash with their hands in the current fountain; and it would eliminate the heavily used year-around seating on the surround wall.

-Leaving the sculpture/fountain as is could provide an opportunity of adding A storyboard or sign could be added to explain sculpture and to note that originally in the center of the square was that this used to be a different type of water feature, a water pump and trough for horses.
+Leaving the sculpture/fountain as is could provide an opportunity of adding a storyboard or sign to explain sculpture and to note that originally in the center of the square was a different type of water feature, a water pump and trough for horses.